 As everyone knows, Steve Jobs went to Reed, but didn't graduate.
 (He may, in fact, be one of the most famous dropouts in history.)
 Nonetheless, Reed made a profound impression on him.

-Questioning everything and everyone, Steve dropped out and then dropped back in, taking courses in calligraphy, dance, and Shakespeare that would prove invaluable in designing the revolutionary Apple Macintosh.
-Delve into the details in Prodigal Son, his obituary in Reed magazine.
+Questioning everything and everyone, Steve dropped out of Reed and then dropped back in, taking courses in calligraphy, dance, and Shakespeare that would prove invaluable in designing the revolutionary Apple Macintosh.

 Find out why Steve called legendary dean of students Prof. Jack Dudman ’42 "one of the heroes of my life."

-Did Steve really capture Reed's unofficial mascot, the notorious Doyle Owl?
+Did Steve really capture Reed's unofficial mascot, the enigmatic Doyle Owl?

 Find out more about one of Steve's closest friends at Reed, Prof. Richard Crandall ’69 [physics], who wrote several key algorithms for Apple, including one that led to the discovery of gargantuan prime numbers.